ciechanowiec/java_mantra/README.md

 10.5. all files and directories which names start with _. (dot)_, except _.git_, _.gitattributes_ and _.gitignore_<br/>
 11. Add _.gitattributes_ file which normalizes line endings<br/>
 12\.
 Initialize git repository in the project directory<br/>
 13\.
+Set up git committer.
+14\.
 Show finish message on successful project creation<br/>
-14\.
-Propose to open the project directory in the new window with VS Code or IntelliJ IDEA if installed<br/>
+15\.
+Propose to open the project directory in the new window with VS Code or IntelliJ IDEA if installed (to make this option work restore from the comment an appropriate function in the list of functions run by the script)<br/>

 ## Screenshots
 <kbd><img src="!presentation/1.png"></kbd><br/>